andcov/arXiv_preprints_version_analysis/README.md

 There is one exception to the cases mentioned above in relation to the title.
 If the title of a version cannot be extracted from the TEI file, or if this file does not exist, the original title from the Kaggle corpus will be used.

 # Acknowledgements
+This work has been done as part of an internship at TU Wien, Faculty of Informatics, Institute for Software Systems Engineering under the attentive guidance of Florina Piroi.

 Thank you to arXiv for use of its open access interoperability.

 Thank you to Grobid for it's open source software.